honghulabs/DockerKeras/README.md

 * You can also select an image via its tag.
 Type ```ndrun --help``` for more details.

 [[Back to Top]](#table-of-contents)
-### Example: Classify Handwritten-Digits with TensorFlow
+### Example: Classify Handwritten-Digits With TensorFlow
 Now, let's retrieve an example from Google's GitHub repository aimed at handwritten-digits classification.
 This simple model (has only one hidden layer) is written in *TensorFlow* and [*MNIST*](http://yann.lecun.com/exdb/mnist/) is the dataset it's using.
 ```bash
 # Get "mnist_with_summaries.py" from Google's GitHub repository.